FIAF/film-related-materials/docs/stills.md

-A photographic or digital image used to document a film production or to promote a film and/or its agents.
+Photographic or digital images used to document a film production or to promote a film and/or its agents.

 | <span style="color:orange"><b>Fair</b></span>| <span style="color:gold"><b>Good</b></span>  | <span style="color:green"><b> Best practice</b></span>  |
 |:------------------------------------------------|:-------------------------------------------------|:-----------------------------------------------------------------------|